 If yoga or meditation is your scene, there are about six centrally located studios.
 Given that the population of 'Mullum' is 3,220 people, that says something.
 That means for every 536 people there is a local yoga centre!
 There are multiple spa's as well, even a wellness spa.
 This is certainly the place to get your Chakra back in order.

 Crystal Castle is a regional attraction located just a few kilometres outside of Mullumbimby.
 It features a lot of, well... crystals!
 They are many and varied and from all over the world, plus there is a great selection of jewellery.
 There is also a Buddha walk and a Rainforest Walk.
 The gardens are just gorgeous, and well worth a stroll around, one of the bamboo groves will blow your mind.
 There are also daily Buddhist meditations and teachings, and mandalas the monks are working on or, if finished, on display.
-There is an entry charge to get into Crystal Castle (less than $20)
+There is an entry charge to get into Crystal Castle.

-Maybe this is the biggest little town ever! – and did I mention this is Iggy Azalea's hometown?
+Maybe this really is the biggest little town ever! – and did I mention this is Iggy Azalea's hometown?
 Whatever the title or accolades, Mullumbimby is a great day out if you are visiting Byron Bay.
 It will give you a feel of what Byron Bay was like back in the day, before it became a mega tourist destination.
 So don't be afraid to take a step back in time, this is a great way to get a feel of the local environment and see what the region is really about.